davideweaver/slipscript/README.md

 SlipScript enables authors to create dynamic web content by embedding scripts directly into HTML files.
 When a page is requested, the script executes before the HTML is returned to the browser.
 This allows CGI-style scripting without separate CGI programs.

-**Historical Context**: SlipScript was developed in 1994-1995 during the early days of dynamic web content, before technologies like PHP, ASP, and JSP became mainstream.
-It represents an early approach to server-side scripting on Windows platforms.
+**Historical Context**: SlipScript was developed in 1994-1995 by Dave Weaver during graduate studies at Penn State University, during the early days of dynamic web content.
+It predated mainstream adoption of PHP (1995), Microsoft ASP (1996), and JSP (1997), representing one of the first server-side dynamic web engines.

+**Legacy**: SlipScript evolved into "Active Dave" (1995-1996), a project to adapt it for Microsoft's Active Server Pages API.
+This became **Chili!ASP**, the first cross-platform ASP engine, which won **Best of Byte** at PC Expo 1997.
+ChiliSoft was later acquired by Cobalt Networks (2000), then Sun Microsystems (2000), becoming Sun ONE Active Server Pages before being discontinued.

 ## Interpreter